Overview

 Journeys and Automated Messages

-Throttling is not supported for:
+Throttling is not supported for:- Journeys

 - Automated Messages

-Notifications sent via Journeys or Automated Messages do not support throttling.
-These messages are paced automatically based on user behavior and do not require manual rate control.
+throttling.
+These messages are paced automatically based on user behavior and

 Availability

-- Push notifications sent via the Create notification API
+Throttling is only available for:- Push notifications sent via the Create notification API

 - Push notifications created through the Messages > New Push interface